gencat/decidim-module-idcat_mobil/README.md

 To use it you have to first configure the omniauth-idcat_mobil and then this gem as a verification handler.

 ### omniauth-idcat_mobil configuration
+ `IdCat mòbil` will be available as a configurable OAuth2 strategy.
 IdcatMobil will be available as a configurable OAuth strategy.
 To configure the strategy go to [Decidim's related documentation]().
 Refer to `omniauth-idcat_mobil` gem for further documentation.